 Visualization of our generated 4D Gaussian representation, which serves as the basis for rendering novel-trajectory videos.

-Video demo of generated driving videos under a 2 m left–right ego shift.
+Video demos of generated driving videos under a 2 m left–right ego shift, along with their corresponding 3D Gaussian representations.

 Comparison with MagicDrive and Panacea.
 The top row shows real frames, the second row the corresponding sketches and bounding-box controls.
 Red boxes highlight areas where our method achieves the most notable improvements.